“Likewise you younger people, submit yourselves to your elders. Yes, all of you be submissive to one another, and be clothed with humility, for

 and be clothed

-One purpose of a girdle is to control fat from bouncing around and to bring fat under control.
-Here, we are to bring our minds under control.
+One purpose of a girdle is to control fat from bouncing around and brings fat under control.
+Here, we are to get our minds under control.
 Humility needs to be bound to oneself because humility does not come to us naturally.

-Eventually “clothed” means to coordinate your clothing.
-“Dress in a coordinated manner.”
-If a person does this, they turn out to be a human being!
-This is not talking simply about coordinating our clothes but coordinating our lives with humility.
-If we dress with our shirt-tails out, we do not coordinate our clothing.
+Eventually, “clothed” came to mean to coordinate your clothing, “Dress in a coordinated manner.”
+If a person does this, they turn out to be human beings!!
+“Clothed” here is not wearing coordinated clothing but coordinating our lives with humility.
+If we dress with our shirttails half out, we do not coordinate our clothing.
 God is not talking about tucking in our shirts but gathering humility into our thinking.

-Metaphorically, “clothed” may mean to make humility our essential characteristic.
+Metaphorically, “clothed” may mean to make humility an essential characteristic.
 Humility, therefore, is to be a decisive mark of Christian conduct.

 with humility

-“Now I, Paul, myself am pleading with you by the meekness and gentleness of Christ–who in presence am lowly among you, but being absent am bold toward you” (2 Corinthians 10:1).
+2 Cor 10:1, “Now I, Paul, myself am pleading with you by the meekness and gentleness of Christ—who in presence am lowly among you, but being absent am bold toward you.”

-This is contrary to our fleshly thinking.
-We want to be number one but the humble mind recognizes others above ourselves (Philippians 2:3, 8; Colossians 3:12) and God first.
+This kind of humility is contrary to our fleshly thinking.
+We want to be number one, but the humble mind puts others (Php 2:3,8; Co 3:12) and God first.

-Most people think that humility is some form of self-effacement.
+Most of us think that humility of some form of self-effacement.
 “Don’t use the word ‘I’ because that isn’t humble!”
-Thousands of sentences call for “I” like, “I must go to the game.”
-Of course, we can neutralize that by adding “God willing!”
+However, thousands of sentences call for “I,” like, “I must go to the game.”
+Of course, we can neutralize that by adding “God willing!!”
 Some of us think that if a person has poise and good posture that they are proud.
-Some people believe that if they neglect their appearance they are more humble.
-Some women do not put on makeup out of concern for humility.
+Some people believe that if they neglect their appearance, they are humbler.
+Some ladies do not put on makeup because they think that it is humble to do so.
 Humility has nothing to do with personality characteristics and traits.
 Overt appearance or mannerisms have nothing to do with humility.

-A humble person thinks about God and God’s provisions and focuses on God’s grace.
-Once a person develops an attitude where he recognizes that all he has, is from God, he can work on any team.
+A humble person thinks about God and God’s provisions and orients to God’s grace.
+Once a person develops an attitude where he recognizes that what he has, he has from God, he can work on any team.
+He stops trying to buck everyone.
 He no longer tries to outdo everyone.
-He stops playing ‘king of the mountain’.
-He stops catering to his lust for approbation and power.
+He stops playing king of the mountain.
+He stops catering to approbation and power lusts.

-A person at peace is a powerful person.
-A coordinated person is a person who knows how to have symmetry between relaxation and tension.
-Babe Ruth knew how to hold this balance in hitting the baseball.
-He was not so uptight that he struck out.
+A person at peace is an influential person.
+A coordinated person is a person who knows how to hold symmetry between relaxation and tension.
+Babe Ruth knew how to control this balance in hitting the baseball.
+He was not so uptight that he struck himself out.
 Some people keep their eyes on other members of the congregation.
 They wear their feelings on their sleeves.
 They operate with hypersensitivity.
 They are uptight all the time.

 Humble thinkers operate on grace.
-A truly humble person recognizes that everything he has, came from God.
-He acknowledges to grace in everything.
-He does not operate on antagonism or resentment because he realizes that but for the grace of God go I. No matter what anyone does to us, no matter how unkind, we put it into God’s hands.
+Humility first orients to God.
+A truly humble person recognizes that everything he has comes from God, and he orients to grace in everything.
+He does not operate on antagonism or resentment because he realizes that, “but for the grace of God, go I.” No matter what anyone does to us, we put it into God’s hands, no matter how unkind they may be to us.

-Grace recognizes that we can never earn or deserve anything from God.
-This knocks us off our pseudo high horse.
-There can be no Christian ’star’.
-It is painful to watch those who have illusions about themselves.
-They think they are hot stuff spiritually–that God cannot get along without them and that there is no one else like them in the Christian life.
-They believe that although people have not recognized them like they have Billy Graham, they are no less great.
-It may be that someone told them that they were doing a great job in the local church and they have never gotten over it.
-Rather, they stand around waiting for the bouquets to be handed out.
+Grace thinking recognizes that there never was a time, and there never will be a time when we earn or deserve anything from God.
+Grace knocks us off our pseudo high horse.
+There is no Christian star.
+We have no illusions about ourselves.
+The most painful people are those who have fantasies about themselves.
+They think that they are hot stuff spiritually.
+God cannot get along without them.
+There is no one else like them in the Christian life.
+For some reason, people have not recognized them like they have Billy Graham.
+Someone told them that they are doing a great job in the local church, and they have never gotten over it.
+They stand around, waiting for people to hand out bouquets to them.
 There is no place for that attitude in the Christian life.